 Abstract: More than 40% of US college students drop out without gaining a degree.
 This paper investigates whether dropouts are largely due to academic ability or financial constraints.
 I provide empirical evidence that the probability of dropout is strongly associated with both ability and finances--even after controlling for ability, poor students have a higher ex-ante probability of dropping out; second, a large fraction of eligible students lose grants; and third, losing grants reduces students' graduation probabilities.
 Based on these findings, I build a quantitative general-equilibrium overlapping generations model, where individuals face incomplete information on their academic ability and uncertainty about the generosity of financial aid.
 The model simulations show ability frictions are responsible for 20% of the observed dropout rates, while financial uncertainty explains up to 43% of the dropout rates.
 The residual dropout rates are attributed to labor market opportunities.
 Pursuing a policy that eliminates uncertainty about the college aid would increase social welfare by as much as 2.3% in terms of consumption equivalent variation, benefiting both college graduates and non-college graduates.
 The increase comes from lower skill premiums, higher aggregate productivity, and reduced uncertainty at the beginning of the life cycle when insurance is the most expensive.
 Such a policy turns out to be to a large extent self-financing due to endogenous improvements in skill allocation and associated growth in GDP.

-Presented at: SEA 2022 Fort Lauderdale (scheduled), SITE 2022 Stanford (scheduled) SED 2022 Madison, Midwest Macro Meetings 2022 - Utah (scheduled), Yale University, EEA-ESEM 2021, Barcelona GSE Summer Forum 2021, VMACS Junior Conference, Atlanta FED, University of Munich, University of Helsinki, ES World Congress 2020, Winter Meetings of Econometric Society 2019 (Rotterdam), University of Bristol, University of Konstanz, XXIV workshop on dynamic macroeconomics (Vigo), European University Institute (Florence)
+Presented at: SEA 2022 Fort Lauderdale (scheduled), SITE 2022 Stanford (scheduled) SED 2022 Madison, Midwest Macro Meetings 2022 - Utah, Yale University, EEA-ESEM 2021, Barcelona GSE Summer Forum 2021, VMACS Junior Conference, Atlanta FED, University of Munich, University of Helsinki, ES World Congress 2020, Winter Meetings of Econometric Society 2019 (Rotterdam), University of Bristol, University of Konstanz, XXIV workshop on dynamic macroeconomics (Vigo), European University Institute (Florence)